6 Easy Guitar Songwriting Tips To Help You Write Better Songs

 Watch this video to see/hear how to build (and resolve) tension using chords:

-Songwriting Tip #5: Write Songs For The Waste Basket.
+Guitar Songwriting Tip #5: Write Songs For The Waste Basket.

 You know the saying “Quality over quantity”?

-Good songwriters do the opposite.
+Good guitar songwriting does the opposite.

-They focus on quantity before quality.
+It's about focusing on quantity before quality.

 Yes, you read correctly.